semin/ulla/README.markdown

-    --add DOUBLE: add this value to raw count when deriving log odds ratios without smoothing (default 1/#classes) --pidmin DOUBLE: count substitutions only for pairs with PID equal to or greater than this value (default none) --pidmax DOUBLE: count substitutions only for pairs with PID smaller than this value (default none) --verbose (-v) INTEGER
+    --add DOUBLE: add this value to raw count when deriving log odds ratios without smoothing (default 1/#classes) --pidmin DOUBLE: count substitutions only for pairs with PID equal to or greater than this value (default none) --pidmax DOUBLE: count substitutions only for pairs with PID smaller than this value (default none) --heatmap INTEGER:
+        0 create a heat map file for each substitution table 1 create one big file containing all substitution tables 2 do both 0 and 1
+    --heatmap-format INTEGER:
+        0 for Portable Network Graphics (PNG) Format (default) 1 for Graphics Interchange Format (GIF)
+        2 for Joint Photographic Experts Group (JPEG) Format 3 for Microsoft Windows bitmap (BMP) Format
+        4 for Portable Document Format (PDF)
+    --heatmap-columns INTEGER: number of tables to print in a row when --heatmap 1 or 2 set (default: sqrt(no. of tables)) --heatmap-stem STRING: stem for a file name when --heatmap 1 or 2 set (default: 'heatmap')
+    --heatmap-value: print values in the cells when generating heat maps --verbose (-v) INTEGER
         0 for ERROR level
         1 for WARN or above level (default)